Pietro Marubi: Early life

-Pietro Marubi was born in 1834 in the city of Piacenza, then part of the Duchy of Parma.
+Pietro Marubi was born in 1832 in the city of Piacenza, then part of the Duchy of Parma.
 In young age, he was fascinated and involved in the political and social movement that consolidated different states of the Italian peninsula into the single unitary state.
 As such, he was considered supporter of Garibaldis expedition against Austro-Hungarians.
-In 1856, he was forced to leave his native country after being accused of involvement in the murder of the mayor of Piacenza.
-Trying to get asylum in the Ottoman Empire, he heads to Corfu, from where he leaves to reach Vlorë, but without taking asylum.
+In 1856, he was forced to leave his native country after being accused of involvement in the murder of the Duke of Parma.
+Together with his Italian wife Maria-Marietta he tried to get asylum in the Ottoman Empire, heading to Corfu, from where he leaves to reach Vlorë, but without taking asylum.
 Shortly after staying in this city, he decided to move to Shkodër, populated by Catholics and a small community of Italians in the city.